 How does the SpineCor brace work?

-The SpineCor brace was first developed at Sainte-Justine Hospital in Canada between 1992 and 1993.
-It consists of a pelvic base which is stabilised by 2 thigh bands and 2 crotch bands, a bolero made of cotton and four corrective elastic bands.
+The SpineCor brace is a device for scoliosis treatment that was first developed at Sainte-Justine Hospital in Canada between 1992 and 1993.
+It consists of a pelvic base which is stabilized by 2 thigh bands and 2 crotch bands, a bolero made of cotton and four corrective elastic bands.
 The SpineCor brace was found to be able to slow curve progression, reduce curve magnitude, and reduce incidence of or postpone surgery.
-Till date, it is the first and only dynamic / soft brace for idiopathic scoliosis.
+Till date, it is the first and only dynamic/soft brace for idiopathic scoliosis treatment.

 What happens if scoliosis is left untreated?

 The earlier scoliosis is diagnosed and corrected, the better the treatment outcome.
-If left untreated, severe cases of scoliosis can worsen over time, impairing heart and lung function.
+If you suffer from scoliosis but do not seek scoliosis treatments, severe cases of scoliosis can worsen over time, leading to back pain and impairing heart and lung function.

 1 session (Home Visit)